Defcoq/FlutterCRUDInteractiveWidget/README.md

-# FlutterCRUDInteractiveWidget
+# FlutterBasicWidget
-Flutter demo for building interactive widget (CRUD)
+a project that try to build and understand the basic working of flutter widget